rollins-cms/mat310-spr20/sprint1/sprint1.md

 # Reality Check:
   * On Wednesday, do basic team setup and introductions.
-  * TODO by next class:  Get Trello accounts and do Scrum reading.
-Skim worksheet and problem set, noting problems you have no idea where to start or are confused by.
+  * TODO by next class (note that this encompasses a week of work because of the MLK holiday):  Setup team communication.
+Get Trello accounts and do Scrum reading.
+Skim problem set, noting problems you have no idea where to start or are confused by.
+Read and work through textbook readings.
-  * Monday class: Make sure everyone's on Trello.
+  * Wednesday class: Make sure everyone's on Trello.
 Do sprint planning meeting.
 Discuss the definitions of Scrum if there are any questions.
 Enter deliverables on Trello, categorize them into In-Progress and Backlog, and assign topics based on topics you had issues with.
-  * TODO by next class: Read and work through textbook readings.
-Do worksheet(s), focusing on areas you're having trouble with.
-  * Wedneday: Check worksheet and  make sure everyone understands.
 Start problem sets together.
-Check/Ask professor for help if you're stuck.
-Play game together.
+File any expert requests you need.
   * TODO by next class: Have "rough draft" answers for all problems in problem set.
 Some may still need group discussion or further clarification.
   * Monday: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.
   * TODO before next class: Take the practice quiz and check your answers.
 Study as a group.